hillbillydev/Tineit-Backend/README.md

 The frontend is coming later on the repository 'Tineit-frontend'.

-In this project: ['Node', 'Express', 'Mongo', 'Mongoose', 'Jsonwebtoken' ]
+Keyword for the backend: ['Node', 'Express', 'Mongo', 'Mongoose', 'Jsonwebtoken' ]

 ## Motivation